-You will sit three exams at the end of your second year and complete twelve practical investigations throughout the two years to gain the practical endorsement qualification.
+You will sit three exams at the end of your second year and complete twelve practical investigations throughout the two years to gain the practical endorsement qualiï¬cation.
 There is no coursework element to this subject.

 FUTURE CAREER OPPORTUNITIES:

 The majority of Physics students go on to Higher Education, studying subjects such as Physics, Engineering and Maths.
-However the skills gained by studying Physics are also really useful for a whole range of careers such as meteorology, climatology, astronomy, radiography and medical physics, geophysics, environmental science, research, instrumentation technics, financial analyst, corporate finance and many, many more.
+However the skills gained by studying Physics are also really useful for a whole range of careers such as meteorology, climatology, astronomy, radiography and medical physics, geophysics, environmental science, research, instrumentation technics, ï¬nancial analyst, corporate ï¬nance and many, many more.

 To study an A-level programme you will need to achieve 5 GCSEs grade 4 or above, including English, and you will need GCSE grade 6 in Science and Maths.
-It is highly recommended that students choosing to study A-level Physics also study A-level Maths.
+You are required to study A-Level Maths alongside Physics.

 This is a linear subject will take two years to complete.
 There will be no exams at the end of your first year that will count towards you final A-level qualification.